Skip to main content

 Live Labs 2 Blog

 ADEPT Live Labs 2: Decarbonising Local Roads is a three-year, £30million, UK-wide programme funded by the Department for Transport that will run until March 2026.
 It follows the hugely successful Live Labs 1.
-This page will give regular updates on the project.
+This blog gives regular updates on the programme.

 Latest post